How to Make Spicy Colocasia Leaf Rolls (Patrode)

 Taro leaves are abundant in India and in many other countries.
-There are many varieties of the leaves, but the basic features are same.
-They differ in shape, size, color, thickness, and the thickness of the veins on it.
+There are many varieties of taro, but the basic features are the same.
+The leaves differ in shape, size, color, thickness, and the thickness of the veins.
 To get the best out of these leaves, you should use them when they are young and tender.
-Once they are mature and old, there is every possibility that they may induce itching on the hand, tongue, throat, or wherever you have touched them raw or cooked.
+Once they are mature and old, they may be more likely to induce itching on the hand, tongue, throat, or wherever you have touched them.

-Taro leaves are found naturally grown on the damp area near ponds, river beds etc. These leaves are generally not consumed due to the rough conditions in which they are grown.
-One more reason is, the leaves grown under the full sunlight and without getting adequate manure tend to be itchy.
-To avoid the risk, most people use colocasia leaves that are grown in the farms, plantations or in the backyard.
+Taro leaves grow in damp areas near ponds, river beds, etc. These leaves are generally not consumed due to the rough conditions in which they are grown.
+In addition, taro that grows in full sunlight, and without adequate manure, tends to induce that itchy sensation I mentioned above.
+To avoid the risk, most people cook only with colocasia leaves that are grown on farms, plantations, or in their own backyard.

-How to use the leaf: While using the leaf, you have to wash them, remove the stem, and remove the thick veins on the backside.
+How to prepare taro: Wash the leaves, remove the stems, and remove the thick veins from the backside.
 Use them within 2 days of removing from the plant.
 You can make many varieties of dishes with the leaf.

-- 3 cups raw white rice, Soak for 3 hours and strain
+- 3 cups raw white rice, soaked for 3 hours and strain

 - 1 tbsp jaggery, powder